 Technical Requirements for Mac or PC

 1. You will need a minimum of 4GB of RAM (computer memory) on your computer.
 You can get away with less, but the quality of video and audio may be reduced.
 In the upper left-hand corner of most computer screens, there ia usually an icon or a menu choice that says 'about this computer.'
 This is where you will find the info on how much memory your computer has.
+Your laptop or desktop should also have 3Ghz of processing power.
+Again, you may be able to view using less but video/audio may be impaired.

 For Webcasts Only (not webinars)